Affiliate links on Android Authority may earn us a commission. Learn more.

 You still really don't need that Google Pixel 7 30W fast charger

-Back to the present day, the charging messaging for the Pixel 7 series is unchanged.
-Google recommends picking up its 30W charger for the new phones, which you must buy separately as the brand no longer includes a charger in the box.
-However, its fine print notes that real charging power requirements remain at 21W and 23W for the Pixel 7 and 7 Pro, respectively.
+One year later, the charging messaging for the Pixel 7 series didn’t change.
+Google still recommended picking up its 30W charger for its new phones, which you must buy separately as the brand no longer includes a charger in the box.
+However, the fine print notes that actual charging power requirements remain at 21W and 23W for the Pixel 7 and 7 Pro, respectively.
+The requirement is even lower for the Pixel 7a — just 18W.
 Once again, the 30W plug requirement is seemingly overkill, and lower power alternatives will achieve the same results.
-It’s all a bit confusing if you want to pick the correct charger.
+It’s all a bit confusing if you want to pick the correct charger for your new phone.

 Google Pixel 7 charging test